 eat, they crunch.
 (Barak Obama)

-I’m finding that sincerity and trying to be as simple or direct as (possible) I’d like is often taken for sheer stupidity but since it is not a sincere world – it’s very probable that being sincere is stupid.
+I’m finding that sincerity and to be simple or direct as (possible) I’d like is often taken for sheer stupidity but since it is not a sincere world – it’s very probable that being sincere is stupid.
 (Marilyn Monroe)

 The story of life